react-loadable/revised/README.md

 const {assets, preload, prefetch} = getBundles(getStats(), modules)
  ```

-- Injected the required bundles and the rendered `body` to the html document and returns to the client.
+- Inject the required bundles and rendered `body` to the html document and returns to the client.

 ```javascript
 const Links = ({assets, prefetch}) => {